DataDog/pysigma-backend-datadog/README.md

 # pySigma datadog Backend

-This repository contains the Datadog backend for pySigma which provides the package `sigma.backends.datadog` with the `datadogBackend` class.
+This repository contains the Datadog backend for pySigma which provides the package `sigma.backends.datadog` with the `datadogBackend`.
 Further, it contains the following processing pipelines in `sigma.pipelines.datadog`:

 * `datadog_pipeline`: Contains Conversion Logic from Generic Log Source to Datadog Query Syntax, maps fields, and informs users of unsupported rule conditions

 It supports the following output formats:

 * `default`: plain datadog queries

+Currently, we only support the AWS Cloudtrail log source.

 This backend is currently maintained by: